JavierGonzalez/BMP/README.md

 ## Why the Bitcoin Mining Parliament?

-The [Bitcoin Mining Parliament](https://bmp.virtualpol.com) (BMP) is a protocol and hashpower voting system, decentralized, on-chain, open-source, verifiable, easy to use, simple, extensible, voluntary, resistant to outside interference and neutral.
+The [Bitcoin Mining Parliament](https://bmp.virtualpol.com) (BMP) is a protocol and hashpower voting system, decentralized, on-chain, open-source, verifiable, easy to use, simple, extensible, voluntary, neutral and resistant to outside interference.

 The BMP takes no sides in internal Bitcoin Cash disagreements.
 The BMP is a neutral protocol that works with on-chain data.
 It is as secure as the Bitcoin Cash blockchain.